jdlich/download-squarespace-images/README.md

 ### How to Use

-Run via Rake, like so:
+Run via Rake, like so (first grab the gem dependencies):

+    bundle install
     rake download_images[BLOG_URL]

 Where `BLOG_URL` is the absolute URL to your Squarespace site.